 Since 2010, Dr. Charles Xie of Concord Consortium has been pioneering the applications of IR imaging in chemistry and biology.
 Read his independent research articles on advanced IR thermography as an important method of chemical imaging:

 Mark up to four locations or regions on the image to determine the minimum, maximum, or average temperature.

 Capture temperature data for everything within a video frame allowing you to analyze any object at any time and create additional temperature vs. time graphs.

 Export thermal image videos and data to Logger Pro software for further analysis or export data into our Graphical Analysis™ 4 app.

-Use the time-lapse video feature to record data for long collection times without filling up the storage on your iPhone or iPad (Thermal Analysis Plus only).
+Use the time-lapse video feature to record data for long collection times without filling up the storage on your iPhone® or iPad®.